gsneha26/urWGS/README.md

-# Ultra-Rapid Whole Genome Sequencing pipeline
+# Ultra-Rapid whole genome nanopore sequencing pipeline

 Detailed instructions for running promethION simulation for a subset of the HG002 data is provided [here](./docs/HG002_test_run.md)